Skip to content

 do and while are like always in C++, except that ( ) parentheses around the condition are not required.
 Instead, { } braces around the loop body are required.

 for range do (e) statement says "for each element in range, call it e and perform the statement."
-The loop parameter (e) is an ordinary parameter that can be passed using any parameter passing style; as always, the default is in, which is read-only and expresses a read-only loop.
+The loop parameter (e) is an ordinary parameter that can be passed using any parameter kinds; as always, the default is in, which is read-only and expresses a read-only loop.
 The statement is not required to be enclosed in braces.

 Every loop can have a next clause, that is performed at the end of each loop body execution.
 This makes it easy to have a counter for any loop, including a range for loop.